 What is the Ratification Status of the RCEP Agreement and When Will it Come into Effect?

-Once ratified by three-fifth of the 15 signatories – namely six ASEAN countries and three non-ASEAN countries, the RCEP agreement will enter into force in 60 days.
+Once ratified by three-fifths of the 15 signatories – namely six ASEAN countries and three non-ASEAN countries, the RCEP agreement will enter into force in 60 days.
+Earlier in April, all signatories to the RCEP have made clear that they will strive to complete ratification within the year to expedite its enactment by January 1, 2022, according to China’s commerce ministry.

 Ratification progress of RCEP participants